FlagAI-Open/Aquila2/README.md

 You're welcome to submit your questions or share your user experience in [GitHub Issues](https://github.com/FlagAI-Open/Aquila2/issues) .
 <br><br>

-## Reproduction

-To facilitate the reproduction of our model's performance on benchmark datasets, we have provided scripts for you.
-Please refer to [eval/README.md](eval/README.md) for additional information.
-Please note that the reproduced results may slightly differ from the results we have reported.

-<br><br>

 ## License Agreement

 <br><br>